tagohd/mono/File overview.md

 >You can add a "Priority" field to specify suggested read order. ~~Note that not assigning a priority will cause those files to sort *ahead* of ones that do have a priority.
 (But if one file has a priority and the others don't, I'll probably figure out what you meant.)~~ I fixed this.

 >[!info]
 >"Files Potentially Affected" is simply the number of all links to or from a file, and doesn't necessarily depend on the extent of the changes made.
 I'm not sure how useful this information is, actually.
+Maybe it would be better to specify the actual dependencies affected by a change?
+(This is faster, though.)

 ```dataview
 TABLE file.mday as "Last Changed", sudoMajor as "Sudo's Changes", Priority, sum([length(file.inlinks), length(file.outlinks)]) AS "Files Potentially Affected", Sudosays, Lunsays